-Machinery access: A small domestic manufacturing base for farm equipment (e.g., tractors or irrigation equipment), combined with an unfavorable macroeconomic environment that limits the availability of foreign currency for imports, is a major challenge.
+Machinery access: Α small domestic manufacturing base for farm equipment (e.g., tractors or irrigation equipment), combined with an unfavorable macroeconomic environment that limits the availability of foreign currency for imports, is a major challenge.
 This hinders availability and access to machinery within the country and means machinery rental or purchase is too expensive for many smallholder farmers.
-A thorough assessment of the machinery value chain can identify potential interventions to improve access and affordability and will likely reveal the need to build up Ethiopia's own local manufacturing and industry.
+A thorough assessment of the machinery value chain can identify potential interventions to improve access and affordability.

-&lt;sup>52 Farmer Training Centre
+&lt;sup>51 Farmer Training Centre